Versión en Español | Version en Français-Canadien

 Lawful Bases for Processing Personal Information

-For consumers located in jurisdictions that require a lawful basis for processing, please note that your personal data are processed in accordance with:
+For consumers located in jurisdictions that require a lawful basis for processing, please note that your personal information are processed in accordance with:

 • your consent;